crayxu/biquadris/README.md

 ---

-There are also some bonus features like:
+There are also two bonus features:
 * An extra command called “withdraw”, which will undo the player’s last drop.
 * Keyboard listener